teguhsukmanaa/Simple-Web-Scraping/README.md

 2. Or download the files manually.

 ## File
-Here's a detail about the information:
+Here's a detail about the file in this repository:
 1. README.md = Repository description
 2. P0G3_teguh-sukmana.ipynb = Python script that contains the syntax to perform web scraping
 3. data_backup_webscraping.csv = Example of web scraping data result that saved into csv file